Lance Sijan: Last mission

-On the night of November 9, 1967, for his 52nd combat mission, Sijan and pilot Lt.
-Col. John Armstrong were tasked with a bombing mission to Ban Laboy ford in Laos.
+On the night of November 9, 1967, for his 52nd combat mission, Sijan and pilot Lieutenant Colonel John Armstrong were tasked with a bombing mission to Ban Laboy Ford in Laos.
 As they rolled in on their target to release their ordnance, their F-4C (AF Ser.
 No. 64-0751) was engulfed in a ball of fire due to the bomb fuses malfunctioning and causing a premature detonation on their release.
 Sijan managed to eject from the aircraft, and although likely rendered unconscious in the ejection, his parachute landed him on a rocky limestone karst ridge adjacent to the target.

 From the night of 9/10 November to the morning of 11 November, no electronic or radio signals were heard from either Sijan or Armstrong.
 However, early on the morning of 11 November, Sijan made radio contact with a Misty FAC F-100F aircraft that was flying over his crash site.
 For the duration of that day, the USAF launched a massive effort to locate his position, and 'soften up' the numerous enemy air defences in his area.
 At dusk, the SAR forces were finally able to position a CH-3 Jolly Green Giant helicopter near Sijan's position.
 During this overall rescue operation, over 20 aircraft were damaged by anti-aircraft fire, and many had to return to base.
 One A-1H aircraft was shot down, though its pilot was soon rescued by a SAR helicopter on station.
 Sijan, refusing to put other airmen in danger, insisted on trying to crawl to a jungle penetrator lowered by the helicopter, and he opposed the helicopter's Para-Jumper (PJ) coming down to find and rescue him.
-The helicopter crew could not see him in the heavy jungle, and strangely, they did not deploy the PJ to find and rescue Sijan.
-After the Jolly Green hovered for 33 minutes, and upon hearing no further radio transmissions from Sijan, the on-scene SAR commander (flying in an A-1H Skyraider aircraft) suspected a trap, and thus ordered the Jolly Green and the entire SAR armada to withdraw.
+The helicopter crew could not see him in the heavy jungle, and as a result did not deploy the PJ to find and rescue Sijan.
+After the Jolly Green hovered for 33 minutes, and upon hearing no further radio transmissions from Sijan, the on-scene SAR commander (flying in an A-1H aircraft) suspected a trap, and thus ordered the Jolly Green and the entire SAR armada to withdraw.
 Search efforts continued the very next morning, but they were called off when no further radio contact was made with Sijan.
 He was then listed in a MIA casualty status.